micahjsmith/FredData.jl/README.md

 ☐ improve test coverage
 ☐ support creation of pseudo-vintages
 ☐ support methods to query other parts of the API, such as releases, tags, and search
+☐ improve some API elements to be more idiomatic